-Approximately 208 patients will be enrolled in this study.
+Approximately 150 patients will be enrolled in this study.
+The study size was chosen based on feasibility to conduct this study within the specified time period.
 No formal hypothesis testing will be conducted.
-Table 7-2 below shows different scenarios for the incidence proportions (between 5% and 75%), at 4 different margins of error (5%, 7%, 7.5% and 10%).
-Based on the calculations using the Exact Clopper-Pearson method, two-sided 95% CIs, a sample size of 208 patients corresponds to a 2-sided 95% CI with a width equal to 0.14 (i.e., margin of error is equal to 7%) for an assumed incidence proportion of 50% (i.e. the point with the highest variability).
-The margin of error is smaller for all other assumed proportions.
+Table 7-2 below shows different scenarios for the incidence proportions (between 5% and 75%), with different margins of error.
+Based on the calculations using the Exact Clopper-Pearson method, two-sided 95% CIs, a sample size of 150 patients corresponds to a 2-sided 95% CI with a width equal to 16.6% (i.e. the margin of error is equal to 8.3%) for an assumed incidence proportion of 50% (i.e. the point with the highest variability).
+The margin of error is smaller for all other proportions.